saltyorg/docs/docs/reference/guides/chazguides/home-server.md

 IF THAT DOESN’T WORK, DON’T CONTINUE UNTIL IT DOES.
 Verify your port forwarding setup and try again.
 Verify that your ISP allows this.

+## Example Install

 From this point on there is nothing special about the install process on this home server as opposed to a remote server.
 I’m just following the docs.

+This is just an example of the install.
+You should refer to the actual [install docs](../../../saltbox/install/install.md).

+I installed Ubuntu server 20.04 on the machine, accepting all defaults except:

+  - I enabled OpenSSH and imported my SSH keys from github

+That’s all.

+Since I installed Ubuntu on my own hardware, the first user I created is a member of the sudoers group.
+I’ll be running the install as **that user** from the start rather than starting as `root` like you would on a remote server.

 I ran the first dependency script on [this page](../../../saltbox/install/install.md):